- Tourette disorder

+Behavioral treatment such as awareness training and competing response training can also be used to reduce tics.
 Psychotherapy may be helpful as well.
 It can help with accompanying problems, such as ADHD, obsessions, depression and anxiety.
 Therapy can also help people cope with Tourette syndrome.
 For debilitating tics that don't respond to other treatment, deep brain stimulation (DBS) may help.
 DBS consists of implanting a battery-operated medical device (neurostimulator) in the brain to deliver electrical stimulation to targeted areas that control movement.
 Further research is needed to determine whether DBS is beneficial for people with Tourette syndrome.

 NIH Neurological Institute